-ASK, CHECK RECORD LOOK, LISTEN, FEEL SIGNS CLASSIFY TREAT AND ADVISE IF SIGNS SUGGESTING HIV INFECTION

-(HIV status unknown)

-- Have you lost weight?

-- Do you have five?
-How long (> 1 month)?

-- m Rave you got diarrhoea (confinious or intermittent;?
-How long, > 1, month?

-- Have you had cough?
-How long, > 1, month?

-- Look is rytsible was ing.

-- Look to rules is and white patches in the mouth (thresh).

-- Look at the stirc.

-- +ts there a rash?

-- →Are there blisters along the ribs. on one side of the body?

-Two of these signs:

-- → weight loss.

-- → favor ≥1, month. → darrhose > imonth.

-- One of the above signs and → one or more other signs or.

-- → from a dsk\group.

-STRONG LIKE UHOOD OF HIVINFECTION

-- Relations the need to know HIV status and advise on HIV testing and counseling eaces. - Counsel or the benefits of testing the patner on. - Counsel on safersex is duding use of condoms eac. - m Refer to TB centre if cough.

-Assess if in high risk group:

-- Occupational exposure?

-- Multiple securi partner? in intravarious drug abusa?

-- History of blood transfusion?

-- Blass or death from ADS in a: secual partner?

-- History of force it see?
+3 ASK, CHECK RECORD IF SIGNS SUGGESTIN SIGNS CLASSIFY TREAT AND ADVISE WILLIAM TO THE TOTAL (HIV status unknown) ■ Have you lost weight? ■ Do you have fiver?
+How long (>1 month)? ■ Have you get diarrhoea (continuous or intermittent)?
+How long, >1 month? ■ Have you had cough?
+How long, >1 month? ■ Look for visible wasting. ■ Look for alons and white patches in the mouth (thresh). ■ Look at the skirc → Is there a rash? → Are there blisters along the disc on one side of the body? ■ Two of these signs: → weight loss → favor >1 month → danthose > imonth.
+OR ■ One of the above signs and → one or more other signs or → from a disk group.
+STRONG LINEUHOOD OF HIVINFECTION Reinforce the need to inow HV status and advise on HV testing and counselling cace.
+Counsel or the benefits of testing the pather or .
+Counsel on safersex including use of conforms or .
+Refer to TB centre if cough.